 Model: Vicky Cain

 Stylist: Andrew Paulson

 Studio: Condé Nast College of Fashion & Design

 MEET THE EDITOR

 Hello!
-My name is Andrew Paulson and I'm a Marketing and Advertising student, with a focus on the Fashion Industry, at Pace University in New York City.
-I am extremely passionate about creating editorial content for fashion and lifestyle apparel brands, which has lead me to become the Creative Marketing Director at HAVEN Collective, where I assist in the creation and execution of innovate marketing campaigns that increase both brand awareness and sales.
-If you'd like to meet up for coffee to learn more about how I can help your company, please do not hesitate to reach out.
-Thank you!
+My name is Andrew Paulson and I'm a Marketing and Advertising student at Pace University in New York City.
+I am extremely passionate about creating creative content that solves business problems.
+If you'd like to meet up for coffee to learn more about how I can help your company, please do not hesitate to reach out!